 - 1. Anaconda: A free distribution for the SciPy stack.
 Supports Linux, Windows and Mac. - 2.
 Enthought Canopy: The free and commercial versions include the core SciPy stack packages.
 Supports Linux, Windows and Mac. - 3.
-Python(x,y): A free distribution including the SciPy stack, based around the Spyder IDE.
-Windows only. - 4.
 WinPython: A free distribution including the SciPy stack.
 Windows only.

-Download, install, and run the provided Integrated Development Environment (IDE).
+The two at the top require registration, the one at the end of the list is really the most straightforward to get.
+Download, install, and run the provided Integrated Development Environment (IDE) (called Spyder).
 Then download the script file by clicking one of the links in this textbook, open the file in the IDE, and run it.

-1.4.4 Running Python in Abagus
+1.4.4 Running Python in Abaqus